 Anyone have issues with pandemonium because I do?
 It fucks with my brain like it’s nobody’s business, trying to tell me that everything is completely out of control and I can’t hear myself think.
 My mind becomes an abyss and I do things like double-booking myself or I miss things all together.
 Not only that, I think I’ve written things down; critical things and I even see myself doing it in my mind, but I haven’t.
 Worse yet, I get really irritable and do nothing but mumble grumpiness under my breath.

-Why do I think this is an important topic for this week’s blog?
-Because I currently feel like my life is pure pandemonium and I’m not sure how I’m going to get through the next four months or so.
-I’m living in an area that’s approximately three hundred square feet, with the love of my life; Gary and a service dog; Laddie, that weighs eighty pounds.
+I’m thinking that you’re probably asking yourself why I think this is an important topic for this week’s blog and I’m going to tell you.
+It\s because I currently feel like my life is pure pandemonium and I’m not sure how I’m going to get through the next four months or so.
+I’m living in an area that’s approximately three hundred square feet, with the love of my life; Gary, and a service dog; Laddie, that weighs eighty pounds.
 This means we each have about one hundred square feet to ourselves and it’s making me feel claustrophobic.

-Add some “mess” to the tops of flat services, like my laptop, journal, a few dirty dishes and plans for the house and my mind starts to go squirrely.
-Because between the dining room table, entertainment centre and kitchen, there isn’t much more surface space than the top of a picnic table.
+Add some “mess” to the tops of flat services, like my laptop, journal, a few dirty dishes and plans for the house and my mind starts to go squirrelly and that’s because between the dining room table, entertainment centre and kitchen, there isn’t much more surface space than the top of a picnic table.